 cymbal

-A round, flat metal plate that produces a sharp ringing crash when struck, used in drum kits and orchestras.
+Cymbal (noun) means a round, flat metal plate that produces a sharp ringing crash when struck, used in drum kits and orchestras.
+Example: “The drummer hit the cymbal hard to mark the end of the song.”

-How to Use Cymbal
+How to use cymbal

 Learner’s notesIn plain EnglishA metal percussion instrument that makes a loud crashing or shimmering sound when struck.